-For the year ended 31st December, 2021, Regal REIT recorded a consolidated profit before distributions to Unitholders of HK\$577.1 million, as compared to a loss of HK\$2,309.8 million for the financial year 2020.
-The profit recorded for the year under review included a fair value gain of HK\$309.3 million arising from the increase in the appraised values of Regal REIT's investment property portfolio, after accounting for the additional capital expenditures incurred, while for the comparative year in 2020, a fair value loss of HK\$2,748.0 million was recorded.
-If the effects of the fair value changes are excluded, the core profit before distributions to Unitholders for 2021 would amount to HK\$267.8 million, as compared to HK\$438.2 million for the preceding year.
+For the year ended 31st December, 2022, Regal REIT recorded a consolidated profit before distributions to Unitholders of HK\$929.9 million, as compared to a profit of HK\$577.1 million for the financial year 2021.
+The profit recorded for the year under review included a fair value gain of HK\$754.7 million arising from the increase in the appraised values of Regal REIT's investment property portfolio, after accounting for the additional capital expenditures incurred, while for the comparative year in 2021, a fair value gain of HK\$309.3 million was recorded.
+If the effects of the fair value changes are excluded, the core profit before distributions to Unitholders for 2022 would amount to HK\$175.2 million, as compared to HK\$267.8 million for the preceding year.

-Total distributable income for the year under review amounted to HK\$310.8 million, as compared to HK\$491.4 million reported in 2020.
-The decrease in the total distributable income was mainly attributable to the reduction in the overall rental income due to the adverse impact on the hospitality industry caused by the global COVID-19 pandemic.
+Total distributable income for the year under review amounted to HK\$204.8 million, as compared to HK\$310.8 million reported in 2021.
+The decrease in the total distributable income was mainly attributable to the increase in the financial expenses incurred due to the rise in HIBOR, on which the borrowing costs of the bank loans of Regal REIT are based, particularly since the second half of 2022.

 Apart from the Regala Skycity Hotel, all the other nine hotels of the Regal group operating in Hong Kong are owned through Regal REIT.
-These nine hotels included the five Regal Hotels and four other hotels operating under the iclub brand.
-Except for the iclub Wan Chai Hotel that is self-operated by Regal REIT, all the other eight hotels are leased by Regal REIT to a wholly owned subsidiary of Regal for hotel operations.
+These nine hotels include five Regal Hotels and four other hotels that are operating under the iclub brand.
+Except for the iclub Wan Chai Hotel, all the other eight hotels owned by Regal REIT are leased to a wholly owned subsidiary of Regal for hotel operations.